trk/WireMailPHPMailer/README.md

 # WireMailPHPMailer

-This module extends WireMail base class, integrating the [PHPMailer](https://github.com/PHPMailer/PHPMailer) mailing library into ProcessWire.The module using [PHPMailer 6.0.3](https://github.com/PHPMailer/PHPMailer).
+This module extends WireMail base class, integrating the [PHPMailer](https://github.com/PHPMailer/PHPMailer) mailing library into ProcessWire.The module using [PHPMailer](https://github.com/PHPMailer/PHPMailer).
 You can see an example usage below.

 [Simple example](https://github.com/PHPMailer/PHPMailer#a-simple-example)